 Visible effects in these areas were increased size of Thalassia "blow-outs" (eroded edges of large seagrass beds), back reef rubble deposited on top of Thalassia, killing most plants, and short stumps of these seagrasses where previously full grown plants flourished.
 Significantly reduced abundance of juvenile fishes was quite apparent to observers in all areas examined (Rocky Point, St. Thomas; Discovery Bay; Ocho Rios and Falmouth).
-Previously, numbers were greater by approximately 50%
+Previously, numbers were greater by approximately 50%.

-Fishermen's beaches
+Fishermen's Beaches

-In all, it has been officially estimated that Hurricane Gilbert caused approximately J\$25 million in damage to fishing beaches and Fisheries Division infrastructure, which includes outstation roof loss/damage, fuel pump damage, etc., (R. MooYoung, personal communication).
-Generally, most damage occurred on fishing beaches on the northeast coast, particularly.
-Manchioneal and Buff Bays in Portland, as these areas were completely exposed.
-Reports from the Fisheries Division suggest that there was rather less damage on the south coast and that those fishing beaches with gear sheds (with aluminium roofing) suffered some damage.
-However, much of this damage on the south coast has already been repaired by persons working on those beaches.
-Beaches on the south coast reporting much gear shed roof damage include Rae Town, Greenwich Town and Old Harbour Bay.
+In all, it has been officially estimated that Hurricane Gilbert caused approximately J\$25M in damage to fishing beaches and Fisheries Division infrastructure, which includes outstation roof loss/damage, fuel pump damage, etc., (R. MooYoung, personal communication).
+Generally, most damage occurred on fishing beaches on the northeast coast, particularly Manchioneal and Buff Bay in Portland, as these areas were completely exposed.
+Reports from the Fisheries Division suggest that there was rather less damage on the south coast and that those fishing beaches with gear sheds (with aluminium roofing) suffered some darmage.
+However, much of this damage on the south coast reporting much gear shed roof damage include Rae Town, Greenwich Town and Old Harbour Bay.
 These three beaches have many gear sheds provided for the fishermen.

-On the north coast, the beaches at Manchioeal and Buff Bay were among ones with particularly severe damage.
+On the north coast, the beaches at Manchioneal and Buff Bay were among ones with particularly severe damage.
 At the former, the outstation and its pump were for a time completely inundated by the sea and left buried in sand, beach rubble and boulders thrown up by particularly severe storm surge and accompanying waves.
 At this beach the fuel pump may have to be completely replaced and major structural repairs are needed to the outstation building.
-This entire township it should be noted is only 20 m from the shoreline and located almost at sea level; it was especially battered by the sea.
+This entire township it should be noted is only 20m from the shoreline and located almost at sea level; it was especially battered by the sea.
 Buff Bay in western Portland also suffered particularly heavy damage due to the entire beach being covered by many large boulders thrown up by the storm surge and waves.
 Additionally, two groynes constructed to enhance sand entrapment on this exposed beach were completely destroyed by wave action.
 The complete coverage by boulders at the time of writing (November 1988) prevents proper usage of this beach by fishermen as well as the public.